 - 103. Adopt the Administrative Law Judge and the Department recommendations to accept MERC's proposed gas storage balance of \$12,866,841 for 2014 test year. or - 104.
-Adopt another gas storage balance number based on the Commission's base cost of gas decision. or - 105.
+Adopt another gas storage balance number based on the Commission's base cost of gas decision.
+(Department position at oral argument, MERC position in Sep.
+19 post-oral argument preferred decision alternatives letter.) or - 105.
 Adopt some other gas storage balance number.